Which of the following best distinguishes a substance from a mixt... | Study Prep in Pearson+

 1

-Understand the definitions: A substance is a form of matter that has a fixed composition and distinct properties, meaning it is uniform throughout and cannot be separated into other materials by physical means.
+Understand the definition of a substance: A substance has a fixed, uniform composition and distinct chemical properties throughout.
+It can be either an element or a compound.

-Recognize that a mixture consists of two or more substances physically combined, where the components retain their individual properties and can vary in proportion.
+Understand the definition of a mixture: A mixture contains two or more different substances physically combined, and its composition can vary.
+The components retain their individual properties and can be separated by physical means.

-Recall that mixtures can be separated into their components by physical methods such as filtration, distillation, or chromatography, whereas substances cannot be separated by these means.
+Analyze the options given: The first three options contain incorrect or misleading statements about states of matter, separation methods, or composition types.

-Evaluate the given options by comparing them to these definitions to identify which statement correctly distinguishes a substance from a mixture.
+Focus on the key distinguishing feature: A substance has a fixed composition and consistent properties, whereas a mixture's composition can vary and it contains multiple components.

-Conclude that the best distinguishing feature is that a substance has a fixed composition and distinct properties, while a mixture contains two or more components that can vary in proportion.
+Conclude that the best distinguishing characteristic is that a substance has a fixed composition and distinct properties, while a mixture contains two or more components that can vary in proportion.

 Watch next